Loading unaligned sequence data#

 app.
 We specify the molecular type (moltype="protein")

-and the file format (format="fasta")
+and the file format (format_name="fasta")

 .